 make dinner with pantry staples

 Pantry staple recipes really come in handy during weeks where the budget is tight, or in cases of emergency where you can’t get to a grocery store (or there isn’t much at the store).

-What kinds of food to keep in pantry?
+What kinds of food to keep in the pantry?

 - Dried herbs and spices

-- Unopened canned goods like fruits, vegetables, soups, beans, meats, etc..
+- Unopened canned goods like fruits, vegetables, soups, beans, or meats.